MarkZeiss/poker-engine/README.md

 **...**\
 **15th place**: Percentage of the prize pool allocated for the fifteenth-place winner.

+> Once the tournament begins, tables will be promptly created and players will be seated one minute prior to the start time.
+A notification will be displayed in the lobby, alerting users about the tournament kick-off, and they will be swiftly moved to their designated tables.
+These newly created tables can be easily accessed by navigating to `Game` > `Tables`, where they will be listed as tables in *Tournament* mode, denoted by their format *Tournament name {table#n}*.
+>
+> Experience the excitement of competitive poker at your fingertips!

+\
+To view the list of tournaments, click on the `Tournaments` tab.

+To find specific tournaments, use the search bar.

+You can sort the list of tournaments by clicking on the column names.
+The available sort options are *Tournament Name*, *Players*, *Buy-in*, *Start time*, and *Status* (Registration / Running / Completed / Canceled).

+On the right side of each tournament, you will find icons representing possible actions.

+**Add bot**:  This allows you to add a pre-created bot to the table.
+Bots can be created in the [user management](#users) section.
+Once added, the bot's username will be visible to users in the list of registered players.

+**Delete bot**: You can cancel the participation of a specific bot in the tournament by clicking on this icon.

+**Edit tournament**: Clicking on this icon will open the page where you can modify the tournament parameters.
+If any changes are made, registered users will immediately receive an email notifying them of the changes.

+**Remove tournament**: You cannot delete a tournament if there are players at least on one table.

+**Game results**: Tournaments with the status *Completed* and *Running* always allow you to view the results of the game.
+Clicking on this icon will open a new page with the list of players and their results.

 ### <a name="styles"></a> Styles

+To edit the table logo and add a new table style, go to the `Games` > `Styles` section in the admin panel.

+The `Styles` tab displays all available table styles.
+One style is available by default.
+To change the table logo, click on the *Change the logo* icon next to the desired style.

+Next, you can choose between *Text* or *Image* options.

+If you select *Text*, you can enter the text that will appear on the game table.

+You can also choose the desired color for the text using the color selection tool.

+Specify the font size of the displayed table text (from 7 to 42) using the size option.

+Click the `Save` button to apply the changes, and you will immediately see the new table image.

+If you select *Image*, you can upload an image from your computer in PNG format.
+Once uploaded, it will appear in the list of available images below.

+In the list of available images, there are two icons in front of each image.

+Clicking on the icon allows you to change the table logo.
+A confirmation dialog box will appear, and you can select *Yes* or *Cancel* to proceed.
+When you save the changes, the table image will immediately be updated with the new logo.

+You can permanently remove an uploaded image from the list of available logos by clicking on the *Delete the image* icon.
+Deleting an image will not delete or modify an existing table logo.

+\
+Clicking on the `My style` tab allows you to load a new table style.

+The table style should be a zip archive containing the following files:

+- *style.conf.php* - style configuration
+- *cards* folder
+- *css* folder
+- *images* folder
+- *sounds* folder

+An example of a configuration file is shown below:

+> Table6x\
+> 6\
+> preview.png\
+> table.css\
+> table_origin.jpg

+- The first line is the name of the style, which will be displayed in the list of styles.
+- The second line is the maximum number of players for which the table is designed (9, 6, 4, or 2).
+- The third line is the name of the image with the table preview, which should be in the *images* folder.
+- The fourth line is the name of the table style CSS file, which should be in the *css* folder.
+- The fifth line is the name of the image of the table itself, which should be in the *images* folder.

+The table image should not include the table logo.
+The table preview is a thumbnail image of the original table image, approximately 700x530 pixels in size.
+In the style archive, add a very small preview image (approximately 280x212 pixels) with the name *{preview_name}_thumb.{preview_extension}*, to be displayed in the style list.
+For example, if the preview image is *my_preview.jpg*, then the thumbnail image should be *my_preview_thumb.jpg*.

+Styles are loaded into the `../Games/Styles` folder.
+After loading, to activate a style, open the list of styles and click on the *Activate* icon next to the new style.
+The main style is located in the `../Games/Styles/table9x` folder.
+You can use the necessary material from this folder as a basis for creating your new style.
+In many cases, you may only need a new table image, as all other elements can be copied from the default style folder.

 ### <a name="users"></a> User Management